Biphenyl: Biphenyl compounds

+Safety and bioactivity

 Biphenyl prevents the growth of molds and fungus, and is therefore used as a preservative (E230, in combination with E231, E232 and E233), particularly in the preservation of citrus fruits during transportation.
 It is no longer approved as a food additive in the European Union.

-It is mildly toxic, but can be degraded biologically by conversion into nontoxic compounds.
+Biphenyl is mildly toxic, but can be degraded biologically by conversion into nontoxic compounds.
 Some bacteria are able to hydroxylate biphenyl and its polychlorinated biphenyls (PCBs).

-It is part of the active group in the antibiotic oritavancin.